-In preparing a Final EIS, if modifications to the Draft EIS are minor and are limited to factual corrections or explanations of why the comments do not warrant further response, errata sheets may be attached to the Draft EIS in lieu of rewriting the Draft EIS for the final document (see, 23 USC 139(n); 40 CFR 1503.4(c); and USDOT's Final Guidance on MAP-21 Section 1319 Accelerated Decisionmaking in Environmental Reviews).
-The errata sheets must be made publicly available to the same extent as the Draft EIS, and the Draft EIS must remain available.
+When preparing a Final EIS, if modifications to the Draft EIS are minor (i.e., factual corrections or explanations of why the comments do not warrant further response), then errata sheets may be attached to the Draft EIS in lieu of rewriting the Draft EIS for the final document.
+(23 CFR 771.125(g); 23 USC 139(n); 40 CFR 1503.4(c); and USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews).
+The errata sheets and the Draft EIS must remain publicly available.
 The errata sheets must include:

-- the factual corrections made to the Draft EIS with references to the relevant page numbers in the Draft EIS; - sources, authorities and reasons that support the position of DOT&PF that the comments do not warrant modification of the Draft EIS or additional response; - an indication of the specific circumstances that would require further response, particularly the circumstances that could lead to a re-evaluation or a supplemental environmental impact statement; and, - a web address or other indication of where a copy of the Draft EIS may be obtained.
+• The factual corrections made to the Draft EIS with references to the relevant page numbers in the Draft EIS;

+- Sources, authorities and reasons that support the Department's position that a comment does not warrant modification of the Draft EIS or additional response; - An indication of the specific circumstances that would require further response, particularly the circumstances that could lead to a re-evaluation or a supplemental environmental impact statement; and, - A web address or other indication of where a copy of the Draft EIS may be obtained.

 The REM and the Statewide Environmental Program Manager must agree upon the use of the errata sheet approach.
-The public and agency comments, the responses to comments, and the errata sheet(s) must be reviewed for approval as the Final EIS (Section 5.6.2, Final EIS Review and Approval).
+The public and agency comments, the responses to comments, and the errata sheet(s) must be reviewed for approval as the Final EIS.